cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 (change-models)=
 ### Make your changes.

 The kind of changes you make will depend on what you've discovered in previous steps.
 Fixing a bug might involve changing model SQL, changing tests to reflect a new understanding, or something else.
 Adding a column might involve a simple change on one model or require updating several parent models.
 Creating a new model for brand new data may involve a new external table or it might be a straightforward transformation just in the mart.
+See the examples listed below for examples of what making these changes looks like.

+If you find yourself making big changes that seem likely to significantly affect other users, you may need to step back and convene a conversation to make sure that everyone is on board; see for example [this Google Doc about Airtable schema changes](https://docs.google.com/document/d/1F4METWYNip5nobcPZSUg-5XGtC1XX1hWMQfEmERPPd4/edit#heading=h.dsfdelw2zz3n) where stakeholders confirmed how they wanted to handle schema changes in the warehouse.
+The [downstream impacts section below](model-downstream-impacts) has suggestions for how to assess the impacts of your changes.

 #### Example bug fix PRs
 Here are a few example `data-infra` PRs that fixed past bugs: